-The challenges presented are especially an issue in the C++ programming language because the constraints are friendship and class accessibility.
+The challenges presented are similar to those in the C++ programming language with respect to the constraints of friendship and class accessibility.
 Friendship is limited to specific functions or the whole class; there is no middle ground.
 The forces are still the same even if Java is used to program the solution.
 However, the constraints are different because Java does not explicitly support friendship and it has different accessibility rules.
 Features like package and interfaces could be used to resolve the forces described.
 This paper will solve the problem with C++; a Java solution is beyond the scope of this paper but would nevertheless be interesting and possibly easier.

 If friendship is only granted for certain functions, the nature of the friendship is restricted by public, protected and private accessibility.
 For close associations, this can be too constraining, requiring more over-head when accessing private data, etc. One object would incur the overhead of an artificial protocol with the cooperating object and this seems unnecessary.
-Only using friend functions may also require more maintenance as the classes mature; every time a function is added, the issue of friendship must be addressed.
+Using friend functions may also require more maintenance as the classes mature.
+Every time a function is added, the issue of friendship must be addressed to ensure that just the right amount of information and control has been granted.

 The other extreme is granting friendship to a whole class.
 In this scenario, the grantor has no privacy.
 The friend class has unrestricted access to the grantor because the accessibility levels of public, protected and private are not enforced on friend classes.
 This seems too liberal for some situations.
-The classes could have no secrets from each other and encapsulation is broken.
+The classes can have no secrets from each other and encapsulation is broken.